The following appears, in different form, in “Goddess”

 Steiner was quite knowledgeable about myths, legends, esoteric teachings, occultism, and so on.
 He knew a lot about those bodies of misinformation — and he accepted them as the truth, whereas he generally rejected real knowledge out of hand.
 Science is wrong, he said over and over.
 It is “scientific trash” forked up by “scientific simpletons” with their and their “logical, pedantic, narrow-minded proof of things.”
 He deplored “primitive concepts like those... of contemporary science.”
-But quite clearly, the primitive view is not science; the primitive view is the one he espoused: mystical, woolly, subjective, fantastical.
+But quite clearly, science is not primitive; the view the espoused is primitive: it is mystical, woolly, subjective, fantastical.

-The “wisdom” and “truth” of Anthroposophy is an elaborately reworked farrago of fantasy and falsehood.
-It is what every sane person should walk away from — or run from, laughing or weeping, gladly or sorrowfully.
+The “wisdom” and “truth” of Anthroposophy form an elaborately reworked farrago of fantasy and falsehood.
+Every sane person should walk away from them — or run from them, laughing or weeping, gladly or sorrowfully.
 Myths and mysticism have their charms, but they offer us no real knowledge.
 If we human beings are to evolve — as Steiner constantly said we must — then, ironically, we must reject Steiner’s doctrines and those of every other false prophet.
 If we want real knowledge and wisdom, we need to look elsewhere.
 Steiner offered us little or none.

 — Roger Rawlings